prasad2394/icertis-form-assignment/README.md

 This project is a dynamic, schema-driven form built using **React**, **Redux Toolkit**, and **TypeScript**.
 The form is rendered based on a JSON schema fetched from an API, with built-in validation, conditional field rendering, and real-time feedback.

+This is a low-code React app to dynamically generate forms from a JSON schema.

 ---

 ## 🚀 Features